apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 void  interactive_print(std::string tag =  "") {
 ```

 This API will set a "break point" in your code.
-What that "break point" is reached, you will enter a loop that will keep asking you for further command input.
+When that "break point" is reached, you will enter a loop that will keep asking you for further command input.
 In the API call, `tag` is an optional parameter to give the call a name, so that you can identify it when you have multiple `interactive_print()` calls in different parts of your code.
 A visit count will tell you how many times you stepped into this particular "break point", should this operator be called more than once.
 Note that all `interactive_print()` calls are properly locked, so you can use it in many different places without issues.

 ![tensor_inspector_interactive_print](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/faq/tensor_inspector_tutorial/tensor_inspector_interactive_print.png)